 NewSchool provides merit and need-based scholarships.
-Specific updated scholarship information is available in the Financial Aid Office.
-Please call (619) 684-8818 or visit www.newschoolarch.edu.
+Specific, updated scholarship information is available in the Financial Aid Office.
+Please call 619-684-8818 or visit www.newschoolarch.edu.
+All scholarships and institutional awards are based on availability and subject to change.
 Current scholarships offered include: